madhugilla/customsync/README.md

 The solution provides a bidirectional sync mechanism allowing applications to work offline with a local SQLite database and synchronize with Azure Cosmos DB when connectivity is available.
 It uses last-modified timestamps to manage conflict resolution.

+## Debugging Setup

+The project is configured with several debug options:

+### Debug Console App with Functions
+This configuration automatically:
+1. Builds the Function App project
+2. Starts the Function App in the background
+3. Builds and runs the Console App

+Use this option when you want to test both applications together.

+### Debug Console App Only
+Use this configuration when you only want to debug the console application.

+### Debug Function App Only
+Use this configuration when you only want to debug the Function App.

+### Debug Both Apps
+This is a compound configuration that runs both the Function App and Console App in separate debug sessions.

+## Project Structure

+- **cosmosofflinewithLCC**: Console application with SQLite local caches
+  - Each test method uses its own SQLite remote store
+  - Test methods perform their own initial data pull checks
+  - FunctionDocumentStore instances are injected through dependency injection

+- **RemoteSync**: Azure Function App providing remote synchronization APIs
+  - Uses dotnet-isolated process model
+  - Provides REST API endpoints for remote data access

 ### Architecture Diagram

 ```mermaid